 Guesstimating your budget leads to inflating income and underestimating spending.

-Avoid this mistake by tracking your actual expenses and take-home income for a month.
+Avoid one of the biggest budgeting mistakes by tracking your actual living expenses and take-home income for a month.

 Sure, it might be less than ideal at first.
 But it’s better to know the actual situation than have a false picture of your finances.

 The important thing is to create a long-term budgeting habit that you can stick with and improve in time.

 Mistake #3: Using the wrong budget for you

 A saving and spending plan does you no good if you don’t use it.